gatsbyjs/gatsby/docs/docs/how-to/cloud/unified-hosting.md

 ![Unified Hosting toggle in Gatsby Cloud](../../images/unified-hosting.png)

-Enable the "Unified Hosting" checkbox in Gatsby Cloud to take advantage of these benefits!
+Enable the "Unified Hosting" checkbox in Gatsby Cloud to take advantage of these benefits.